 The Bishop’s Lent Appeal

-To support the appeal you can give:
+Alternatively, you can give:

-- By Cheque – Cheques should be made payable to NDBF Ltd, marked clearly on the back of the cheque ‘Lent Appeal 2021.
-Please send the cheque together with a completed Gift Aid declaration (if applicable), to: Lent Appeal 2021, Diocesan House, 109 Dereham Road, Easton NR9 5ES
+- By Cheque – Cheques should be made payable to NDBF Ltd, marked clearly on the back of the cheque ‘Lent Appeal 2022.
+Please send the cheque together with a completed Gift Aid declaration (if applicable), to: Lent Appeal 2022, Diocesan House, 109 Dereham Road, Easton NR9 5ES